AliceRixte/bitmasks/README.md

 >>> getFlag Ham veggieHawaiian
 ```

-Toggle (I have no idea what I'm talking about) the toppings :
+Toggle the toppings (yes, topping toggling should be a thing):

 ```haskell
 >>> funghi = flipFlags [Pineapple, Mushroom] veggieHawaiian